 Our vineyards are made up of five Yarra Valley sites across the Yarra Glen and Coldstream subregions.

 Each site has subtle changes in soil, aspect and elevation which enable us to make the most of each vintage’s climatic differences.
-Soils, canopies and yields are carefully managed to ensure the highest quality fruit makes it to the winery and then the bottle.
-At Yering Station we utilise precision viticulture which is cutting edge canopy and soil mapping technology to produce the highest quality wines possible.
-With these maps and the winemaking teams palate’s we are able to select the finest grapes from the best blocks.
+At Yering Station, soils, canopies and yields are carefully managed to ensure the highest quality fruit makes it to our winery, and then to your bottle.

 Yering Station – Chief Viticulturist